-Category 5 incidents Action By whom Communication and logging follow through In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
-Parents informed.
-Liaison with school police officer The student may be searched following the searching protocol CCTV checked Statements taken Permanent exclusion/Managed Move/Managed transfer Referral to Inclusion CPOMS log SLT Line Manager alongside the YLC.
-Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
-Parental contact initially - recorded on CPOMS Statements taken Written record of search - recorded on CPOMS Written record of contact with school police officer- recorded on CPOMS SIMS log Parental letter Parent meeting Exclusion paperwork complete CPOMS check before PEX/MT/MM decision In lesson time: On call contacted who liaise with a member of SLT Out of lesson time: SLT contacted to coordinate.
-Parents informed.
-Liaison with school police officer The student may be searched following the searching protocol CCTV checked Statements taken Permanent exclusion/Managed Move/Managed transfer SLT Line Manager alongside the YLC.
-Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
-Parental contact initially - recorded on CPOMS Statements taken Written record of contact with school police officer- recorded on CPOMS SIMS log Parental letter Parent meeting Exclusion paperwork complete
+Category 5 incidents Action By whom Communication and logging follow through In lesson time: On call contacted who liaise with a member SLT Line Manager Parental contact initially - recorded of SLT alongside the YLC. on CPOMS Out of lesson time: SLT contacted to coordinate.
+Agreement from the Statements taken Parents informed.
+Deputy Headteacher is Written record of search - recorded Liaison with school police officer required before referral to on CPOMS The student may be searched following the searching the Headteacher for sign Written record of contact with Being in possession of an protocol off. school police officer- recorded on offensive weapon CCTV checked CPOMS onensive weapon Statements taken SIMS log Permanent exclusion/Managed Move/Managed transfer Parental letter Referral to Inclusion Parent meeting CPOMS log Exclusion paperwork complete CPOMS check before PEX/MT/MM decision Indecent or sexual assault In lesson time: On call contacted who liaise with a member SLT Line Manager Parental contact initially - recorded of SLT alongside the YLC. on CPOMS Out of lesson time: SLT contacted to coordinate.
+Agreement from the Statements taken Parents informed.
+Deputy Headteacher is Written record of contact with Liaison with school police officer required before referral to school police officer- recorded on The student may be searched following the searching the Headteacher for sign CPOMS protocol off.
+SIMS log CCTV checked Parental letter Statements taken Parent meeting Permanent exclusion/Managed Move/Managed transfer Exclusion paperwork complete